Today—an unassuming winter Monday—is the day we can finally say we made it.

 And we can do it again.
 If we could innovate our way through the last year, what can’t we figure out?
 From this day forward, we can tap into a whole new level of possibility-seeking that isn’t encumbered by “what’s realistic” because now we know “realistic” is relative.

 Last year forced each of us to think about what really matters—in our businesses and in our lives.
 So, we’re starting this year with a freshly updated set of ideals and values.
-That big reset is big opportunity.
+That big reset is a big opportunity.

 We are ready.
 2020 was exhausting, but we have an enormous amount of pent-up energy to spend.
 We’re ready to hug our friends.
 Ready to appreciate things we used to take for granted.
 Ready to put our newfound resilience to work—reinventing ourselves, building better businesses, and strengthening our communities.

 Today—the first workday of 2021—isn’t about the end of an awful ordeal.
-It’s the beginning of new era of possibility.
+It’s the beginning of a new era of possibility.

 Lisa Brezonik is CEO at Salo, a talent company focused on designing the workplace of the future.
 We match vetted senior professionals in HR, finance, and accounting with organizations that need contingent or permanent help.